SimoCs/sql-server-hierarchical-data-integration-visualization/README.md

 # Readme
 Hierarchical data using SQL Server and Power BI examples for use in Pluralsight **Hierarchical Data Integration and Visualization in SQL Server** video course.
-Below you can find a list of technologies used in the demos, along with their respective versions:
+Below, you can find a list of technologies used in the demos, along with their respective versions:

 | Technology    | Version |
 | -------- | ------- |